planetfederal/GeoGig/doc/manual/source/interaction/console.rst

-The GeoGit Console
+The GeoGig Console
 ====================

-GeoGit is a command-line application that is run by calling commands in the form ``geogit <command> [options]``.
-Each time you call it with a sentence like that, GeoGit has to be initialized.
-If your session involves running several commands, a better option is to run the geogit console, which lets you run a set of commands, initializing GeoGit just once at the begining of the session.
+GeoGig is a command-line application that is run by calling commands in the form ``geogig <command> [options]``.
+Each time you call it with a sentence like that, GeoGig has to be initialized.
+If your session involves running several commands, a better option is to run the geogig console, which lets you run a set of commands, initializing GeoGig just once at the begining of the session.

-To start the GeoGit console, type ``geogit-console``
+To start the GeoGig console, type ``geogig-console``

-The prompt will show you the current folder, and in case it is a GeoGit folder, the name of the current branch (or the current commit pointed by HEAD, in case you are in a detached HEAD state).
+The prompt will show you the current folder, and in case it is a GeoGig folder, the name of the current branch (or the current commit pointed by HEAD, in case you are in a detached HEAD state).

 ::

-	(geogit):my/current/folder (master) $
+	(geogig):my/current/folder (master) $

-You can enter commands just like you do on a normal console when calling GeoGit, but without having to add ``geogit`` at the beginning of each sentence.
-For instance, to get the history of your repository, just type ``log`` (instead of ``geogit log``).
+You can enter commands just like you do on a normal console when calling GeoGig, but without having to add ``geogig`` at the beginning of each sentence.
+For instance, to get the history of your repository, just type ``log`` (instead of ``geogig log``).

-Console commands (like  ``ls`` if you are on Linux or ``dir`` if you are running Windows) are not available in the GeoGit console.
+Console commands (like  ``ls`` if you are on Linux or ``dir`` if you are running Windows) are not available in the GeoGig console.

-The GeoGit console has autocompletion, which is available pressing the tab key.
+The GeoGig console has autocompletion, which is available pressing the tab key.

-When you finish working with GeoGit and want to go back to you shell environment, type ``exit``.
+When you finish working with GeoGig and want to go back to you shell environment, type ``exit``.

-Running GeoGit console in batch mode
+Running GeoGig console in batch mode
 ------------------------------------

-If you need to run several GeoGit operations in a batch script, you will be initializing GeoSgit as many times as commands you execute.
-Instead, you can pass the whole set of commands to the GeoGit console, and reduce the number of initializations to just one.
+If you need to run several GeoGig operations in a batch script, you will be initializing GeoSgit as many times as commands you execute.
+Instead, you can pass the whole set of commands to the GeoGig console, and reduce the number of initializations to just one.

-To do so, create a text file with all the GeoGit commands that you want to run, and run the ``geogit-console`` option followed by the path to that text file.
+To do so, create a text file with all the GeoGig commands that you want to run, and run the ``geogig-console`` option followed by the path to that text file.

 ::

-	$ geogit-console myscript.txt
+	$ geogig-console myscript.txt

-As when using the GeoGit console in its interactive mode, the command calls in the text file should not start with the ``geogit`` command name, but with the operation name instead.
+As when using the GeoGig console in its interactive mode, the command calls in the text file should not start with the ``geogig`` command name, but with the operation name instead.
 Here is an example of a simple batch file.

 ::